Yelrahc-sudo/Charley-s-Second-Brain-Template/README.md

 ---

 ![](https://worker.rahc.top/imgs/heima-class-AI/202312092304327.png)
 This is my second brain.
-In my brain, I use [PARA](https://blog.rahc.top/article/note-building-a-second-brain.html) and [Digital Garden](https://garden.rahc.top/) Method to build it.
+In my brain, I use [PARA](https://blog.rahc.top/article/note-building-a-second-brain.html) and Digital Garden(example like [my garden](https://garden.rahc.top/) )Method to build it.
 If you want to learn more about personal knowledge management method, you can read my article 《[How to Build a Personal Knowledge Management System](https://blog.rahc.top/article/tech-share-mySecondBrain.html)》in my blog.

 These obsidian plugins used in the brain are follow, including,
 - [Metadata Menu](https://github.com/mdelobelle/metadatamenu): to manage the metadata in my notes.